OpenHFT/Chronicle-Map/README.md

 }
 ```

-This example above, creates an Chronicle Map ( statefull instance ) running on port 8076,
+This example above, creates a Chronicle Map ( statefull instance ) running on port 8076,
 It creates a "statelessMap" and connects to it via :

 ``` java